-So, if you look at my feature photos and some of the better-curated photos, you will see a wood pizza peel.
-It looks nice, but that damn thing has caused me so many problems.
+If you look at my feature photos and some of the better-curated photos, you will see a wood pizza peel.
 In the past, a problem I have encountered is having my pizza stick to the pizza peel while slipping it to the cooking instrument.
-This isn’t just a grilling problem, but a pizza problem.
-Sure, I have tried adding cornmeal and extra flour to the peel… I still do that.
-A metal pizza peel was the answer.
+This isn't just a grilling problem, but a pizza problem.
+Sure, I have tried adding cornmeal and extra flour to the peel...
+I still do that.
+A metal pizza peel is superior.

 When dealing with the raw dough, just make sure your pizza can slide off the peel.
 Make sure to keep the peel dry and sometimes I just slip the dough around the peel.
 Granted, since we are not adding ingredients before it is added to the peel, it is not quite as much of a problem, but just be warned that this could be an issue and to be careful.

 Alright, I am not making our sauce from scratch, but this simple sauce recipe is tasty, simple, and will add a tad of that homemade feel.
 A little olive oil, fresh garlic, onions, fresh thyme, some tomato sauce, and a little tomato paste.